urunrefined/xnp2/readme.txt

 every one of the available settings via the commandline
 * The keymapping is incomplete and needs to be completed
 * Proper mouse support (mouse is in but seems to me to be incorrect)
-* Currently only one vk command buffer is being used (there is only one texture image).
+* Currently only one Vulkan command buffer is being used (there is only one texture image).
 This needs to be done properly.
 * Pass all midi data directly to timidity / fluidsynth without parsing the timidity cfg
++ What exactly is the diff between i286c and i286x cores?